opendatateam/udata-search-service/README.md

 Ex in local:
 ```
     SEARCH_SERVICE_API_URL = 'http://127.0.0.1:5000/api/1/'
-    KAFKA_URI = 'localhost:9092'
 ```

-You can feed the elasticsearch by publishing messages to Kafka.
-Using [udata](https://github.com/opendatateam/udata), when you modify objects, indexation messages will be sent and will be consumed by the kafka consumer.
+Using [udata](https://github.com/opendatateam/udata), when you modify objects, indexation messages will be sent to the search app and will be consumed by the API.
 If you want to reindex your local mongo base in udata, you can run:
 ```
 cd $WORKSPACE/udata/